mochimodev/mochimo/README.md

-Update: Code version 2.3 is live and contains additions and updates to multiple Mochimo subsystems.
+Update: Code version 2.3 will be released shortly and contains additions and updates to multiple Mochimo subsystems.

 See CHANGES.TXT for an overview of the changes.